The Challenge

 The Outcomes

-The project was completed in September 2023, delivering the following outcomes:
+The project was completed in September 2023 and delivered a number of improvements to Trove in the following areas:

-- Updated Trove Research landing page with How to research on Trove guide.
+- the Trove Research landing page with a How to research on Trove guide.

-- Live webinar held for ARDC members and National Library of Australia researchers held on 31 August 2023.
-The recording will be made available soon.
+- Live webinar for ARDC members and National Library of Australia researchers on 31 August 2023 (recording coming soon)